When it comes to retirement investing, it’s not always what stocks you invest in that matter, but what accounts you use.

 If you’re considering investing in mutual funds, always take the time to research your options and ensure that the fund(s) you choose meets your short- or long-term investment goals and risk tolerance.

-As always, if you’re not sure what option is best for you, it’s a good idea to contact a financial advisor.
+As always, if you’re unsure what option is best for you, contacting a financial advisor is a good idea.

 Ready to open a Roth IRA or invest in mutual funds?
 Contact Horizon Trust today to get started.